rcgenova/docker-riak-quickstart/README.md

 ## Administration

-Recovery from a downed container requires jumping through a few hoops admistratively.
+Recovery from a downed container requires jumping through a few hoops administratively.
 See [ContainerRecovery.md](ContainerRecovery.md).